llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 To create the DWARF location list expression that defines the location description of a vector of lane program locations, the LLVM MIR `DBG_DEF` pseudo instruction can be used to annotate the linearized control flow.
-This can be done by defining a `DIFragment` for the lane PC, and using it as the `activeLanePC` parameter of the corresponding `DISubprogram` of the function being described.
+This can be done by defining a `DIFragment` for the lane PC and using it as the `activeLanePC` parameter of the corresponding `DISubprogram` of the function being described.
 The DWARF location list expression created for it is used as the value of the `DW_AT_LLVM_lane_pc` attribute on the subprogram's debugger